-Transferring Large Sums into Superannuation from Overseas
+Transferring Large Pensions into Superannuation from Overseas

 The first response to this situation is usually to consider the "drip feeding" or staggered payment of overseas funds into the Australian superannuation account.
 With large sums this can take quite a long period, but the main problem is that pension funds, particularly defined benefit schemes, will usually not support the approach and require single payment transfers.
-Additionally, the ability to have any transfer taxed at 15% within the receiving superannuation fund is dependent on the transferee having (sic) extinguished their interest in the sending fund.
-Thus, even if the sending fund was inclined to support a drip feed approach the tax consequences may be very disadvantageous.
+Additionally, the ability to have any transfer taxed at 15% within the receiving superannuation fund is dependent on the transferee having (sic) "extinguished their interest in the sending fund".
+Thus, even if the sending fund was inclined to support a drip feed approach the tax consequences might be very disadvantageous.
 Similar issues can attach to transfers from the US (involving 401k's, 403(b)'s and IRA's), and from South Africa and Europe.

 For expatriates and migrants wanting to transfer funds, but concerned that current exchange rates are poor, there is also the potential to transfer funds into an Australian superannuation fund but leave investments and funds in your existing currency.
-Giving you the option to make any conversions into AUD when you believe it is most advantageous.
+Giving you the option to make any conversions into AUD as and when you believe it is most advantageous.